BhumiGagnani/iNUX-Handbook/README.md

 # Handbook
-Handbook for working with and contributing to iNUX materials
+...
+For working with and contributing to the iNUX pool of educational materials.